 Knowledge and understanding of the role of the PMHNP in various practice settings.
 Collaboration, leadership, cultural, and spiritual competence in specific mental health population groups will be addressed.
-The patients’ bill of rights, informed consent, treatment options, patient confidentiality, and HIPAA compliance will be covered.
-Ethical and legal components of this course with focus on involuntary treatment, least restrictive care, and patient advocacy issues related to mental health conditions
+The clients’ bill of rights, informed consent, treatment options, client confidentiality, and HIPAA compliance will be covered.
+The role of the PMHNP including therapeutic alliance, psychotherapy, cognitive behavior therapy, and assessment will be addressed.
+Common psychiatric illnesses will be identified and treatment explored.

 NURS5663 Psychopharmacology and Psychotherapeutic - 3 s.h.

 Advance pharmacology concepts focusing on mental health illnesses and clinical management of various psychiatric disorders across the lifespan.
 Competence in identification of psychiatric medication contraindications, interactions, adverse effects, side effects, heritability conditions, and gene to drug interactions will be emphasized.

 NURS5664 PMHNP: Diagnosis and Management I (Adult & Geriatrics) - 3 s.h.

 Knowledge learned from previous courses provide the foundation of knowledge to focus on differential diagnosis and interventions for complex care of adult and geriatric patients with mental health symptoms and/or conditions.
 Complementary and alternative treatments will be explored.
 Clinical interviewing skills, health promotion, and disease prevention, mental health screening tools, psychiatric emergencies, and suicidal/homicidal ideations with risk assessment will be covered with information on how to screen, recognize, treat, and referral for various mental health conditions will be covered.